Buzz Group Ltd Privacy Notice

 • Manage promotions and competitions you choose to enter

-• Invite you to take part in and manage customer surveys, questionnaires and other market research activities carried out by Buzz Bingo and by other organisations on our behalf (We carry out market research to improve our services, however, if we contact you about this, you do not have to take part in the activities.
-If you tell us that you do not want us to contact you for market research, we will respect this choice and this will not affect your ability to use our services).
+• We carry out market research to improve our services; however, if we contact you about this, you do not have to take part in the activities.
+If you tell us that you do not want us to contact you for market research, we will respect this choice, and this will not affect your ability to use our services

-• Respond to your queries and complaints.
+• Responding to your queries and complaints

+4.2.4.
 To make your game safer and more enjoyable

 • To deter, prevent or detect the use of third-party software in peer-to-peer gambling

-For Recruitment Purposes
+4.2.5.
+For Recruitment and Human Resources Purposes

 • Documenting information collected from job applicants as part of the application process, authentication and verification